Empires and Dance

-Empires and Dance is the third studio album by the Scottish new wave band Simple Minds.
+Empires and Dance is the third studio album by the Scottish rock band Simple Minds.
 It was released on 12 September 1980 through Arista Records.

 Background

 The album was influenced by the band's experience of travelling in Europe on their previous tour.
 Prior to the album the band demoed several of their new songs, including "Capital City" and "I Travel" that had appeared on that tour.
 "Room" was first recorded as a John Peel session in December 1979 together with three songs from Real to Real Cacophony.
 (These recordings were all later released as part of the 2004 box set Silver Box).

 Music and lyrics

 Associated with the British post-punk scene at the time along with bands such as Joy Division and Echo & the Bunnymen, on Empires and Dance Simple Minds also took influence from disco and electronic music by artists such as Donna Summer, Kraftwerk and Grace Jones they heard in German nightclubs.
 The album includes lengthier, structured songs such as "I Travel", "This Fear of Gods" and "Thirty Frames a Second", as well as a number of more experimental tracks, such as "Constantinople Line", "Twist/Run/Repulsion" and "Kant-Kino".
 Jim Kerr's lyrics are written from the perspective of a character travelling in central Europe and observing.
 The lyrics to "This Fear of Gods" was partly inspired by a story by Jorge Luis Borges Kerr recently had read.
-"Twist/Run/Repulsion" features Chantalle Jeunet reading from a French translation of Nevsky Prospect by Nikolay Gogol.
+"Twist/Run/Repulsion" features Chantalle Jeunet reading from a French translation of Nevsky Prospekt (story) by Nikolay Gogol.